 - Laboratory Processing: The extracted samples will be sent to government approved cGMP laboratory for processing.
 The sample manipulation will take place in a state-of-art facility in compliance with the ISO and GMP standards and using the latest technologies.
 The client will receive a third party certificate from internationally accredited lab for quality purpose.

-Treatment Aftercare: The patients will be asked to visit the doctors for reclamation therapies such as routine checkups, counselling, etc for speedy recovery.
+Stem Cell Treatment for Cardiovascular in Delhi Aftercare: The patients will be asked to visit the doctors for reclamation therapies such as routine checkups, counseling, etc. for speedy recovery.

 An estimated 17.3 million people die of cardiovascular diseases every year.
 80% of the deaths occur in low- and middle-income countries.

 There are many risk factors that contribute to the development of cardiovascular disease.
-Some people are born with conditions that predispose them to heart disease and stroke, but most people who develop cardiovascular disease do so because of a combination of factors such as poor diet, lack of physical activity and smoking, to name just three.
+Some people are born with the condition that predispose them to risk of heart disease and stroke, but it must be noted that people who develop cardiovascular disease suffer from a combination of factors, such as physical activity, smoking, and other similar level, just to name a few.
 The more risk factors you expose yourself to, the higher the chance of developing cardiovascular disease.
 Many of the risk factors for cardiovascular disease cause problems because they lead to atherosclerosis.

 Atherosclerosis is the narrowing and thickening of arteries.
 Atherosclerosis develops for years without causing symptoms.
 It can happen in any part of the body.
 Around the heart, it is known as coronary artery disease, in the legs it is known as peripheral arterial disease.